CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

 }
 {% endhighlight %}

 If you look back at the [viz.json](http://documentation.cartodb.com/api/v2/viz/23f2abd6-481b-11e4-8fb1-0e4fddd5de28/viz.json) we inspected in Lesson 1, this layer we just created--which consists of two sublayers--is almost identical in structure to `layers[1]`.
 As you'll recall with createVis, `layers[0]` is the base map. createLayer does not carry a basemap with it unless it is previously specified.
+Therefore, `layer` in createLayer is equivalent to `layers[1]` in createVis.

 The following code block rehashes all we've seen in [Lesson 1]({{site.baseurl}}/courses/03-cartodbjs-ground-up/lesson-1.html) and includes what we've encountered in this lesson so far.
 Before copying, pasting, and running the code, predict what will happen.
 Then paste it into the template between the `<script> ... </script>` tags and save it as `lesson-2-multilayer.html`.
 If you prefer JS Fiddle, check out the demo [here](#jsfiddle).
-Compare your code to the one [here]({{site.baseurl}}/t/03-cartodbjs-ground-up/lesson-2/CartoDB-js-lesson2-multilayer.html)
+Compare your code to the one [here]({{site.baseurl}}/t/03-cartodbjs-ground-up/lesson-2/CartoDB-js-lesson2-multilayer.html).

 {% highlight javascript %}
 window.onload = function () {